From the icy fjords of Scandinavia, a fearless and ferocious culture arose that would profoundly shape the history of Europe - the Vikings.

 It offered excellent protection against cuts and thrusts without compromising mobility.

-However, due to the effort involved in making a chainmail - it could take months to forge - it was likely a luxury that only the wealthiest and highest-ranking Vikings could afford.
+However, due to the effort involved in making chainmail - it could take months to forge - it was likely a luxury that only the wealthiest and highest-ranking Vikings could afford.

 The primary defensive tool for a Viking warrior was the shield.
 The round Viking shield was a simple, cost-effective, and versatile piece of armour.

 These shields were usually made from planks of softwood, such as pine or fir, for their lightness and flexibility.
+They were generally about 80-95 cm in diameter (31-37 inches).

 The front was often covered in leather for added durability, and a central iron boss protected the hand.